 While I’ve come a long way in determining the extent of its validity, I’m still working on a comprehensive analysis of it and I encourage people who are interested in the humanities and the sciences to join in as well.
 Fomenko’s New Chronology is almost 50 years in the making.
 My serious studies into it really began when I made this website on January 2nd, 2019.
 Since then, my studies into Fomenko’s New Chronology have become increasingly more critical and rigorous than when I first began.

 Anatoly Fomenko (1945-present) began his research on chronology in 1973, was publishing it in scientific magazines in the 1980’s, and began publishing it in books in the 1990’s.
 Fomenko argues that three main shifts took place in the dating of historical events, shifts of roughly 333 years, 1053 years, and 1778 years[p.xiii].
-The original analysis was conducted on 15 chronological tables and 228 fundamental primary sources which covered the all basic events of world history between 4000 BC and 1800 AD.
+The original analysis was conducted on 15 chronological tables and 228 fundamental primary sources which covered all of the basic events of world history between 4000 BC and 1800 AD.
 It resulted in the creation of Fomenko’s Global Chronological Diagram (GCD)[p.8].

 The art used for the backgrounds of the images below was done Fomenko himself.
 Later, I edited his art to color them and add the texts.